stex/stex.codes/_posts/2020-09-02-evernote-attachment-workflow.markdown

 ---
 layout: post
-title:  "Building an Alfred Workflow to export Attachments from Evernote"
+title:  "Building an Alfred Workflow to export Attachments from Evernote (< v10)"
 description: "My learnings on how to access Evernote data through Applescript and using it in an Alfred Workflow (with a bit of Ruby)."
 date:   2020-09-02 19:00 +0200
 tags: alfred evernote ruby applescript